077celo/Portfolio/HLSL Shaders/RippleEffect/README.md

 ## License
 See LICENSE.

-## Acknowledgments
-The geological data is provided by the Japan Metereological Agency (JMA).

 ## Contact
 If you have any questions and want to get in touch with me, just [send me an email](mailto:marcelob465@gmail.com)